Supreme Court Ruling - a Triumph of Democracy and Rule of Law

 It was extremely controversial both because of the “exceptional length” of the suspension (5 weeks as opposed to 1-2 weeks max in normal circumstances) and because Parliament, the supreme law making body, would be “silenced” in the crucial period up until the Brexit deadline of 31 October 2019.

-Despite Boris Johnson’s proposition that, despite the suspension, there was still “ample time at the end of October” for MPs to deliberate over Brexit and that the prorogation was justified to outline the government’s legislative proposals for the year head, in reality, even the most staunch tory voters would tacitly recognise Johnson’s ulterior motive at play.
+Boris Johnson’s proposition that, despite the suspension, there was still “ample time at the end of October” for MPs to deliberate over Brexit seemed disingenuous.
+He maintained that the prorogation was justified to outline the government’s legislative proposals for the year head.
+In reality, however, even the most staunch Tory voters would tacitly recognise Johnson’s ulterior motive at play.

-They would have quietly recognised that the shut-down of Parliament severely undermined Parliament’s ability to properly scrutinise the government’s Brexit position in those final critical months.
+They may quietly acknowledge now that the shut-down of Parliament severely undermined Parliament’s ability to properly scrutinise the government’s Brexit position in those final critical months.

 In fact, in the words of Lady Hale, president of the Supreme Court, the decision was unlawful because: